AntonLueders/MagneticFriction/docs/Examples.md

 **2) Calculate the average magnetic friction**

 Copy the file **Example_Avg_Force.m** (see example folder) into the folder that contains the **.mat** files obtained from the simulations.
 Run the example script with MATLAB.
 If the calculations are successful, the MATLAB console gives the average magnetic frictions corresponding to the **.mat** files.
-For instance, if the separations 6.5mm, 8.5mm, and 11.0mm of the other examples are used, the results should be roughly -0.21N, 1.33N, and -0.0045N, respectively.
+For instance, if the slider-substrate separations 6.5mm, 8.5mm, and 11.0mm of the other examples are used, the results should be roughly -0.21N, 1.33N, and -0.0045N, respectively.

 **3) Calculate the average total friction**

 Copy the file **Example_Total_Force.m** (see example folder) into the folder that contains the **.mat** files obtained from the simulations.
 Run the example script with MATLAB.
 If the calculations are successful, the MATLAB console gives the average frictions (magnetic and mechanical contributions) corresponding to the **.mat** files.
-For instance, if the separations 6.5mm, 8.5mm, and 11.0mm of the other examples are used, the results should be roughly -1.73N, -1.99N, and -0.36N, respectively.
+For instance, if the slider-substrate separations 6.5mm, 8.5mm, and 11.0mm of the other examples are used, the results should be roughly -1.73N, -1.99N, and -0.36N, respectively.

 **4) Plot force over time**

 Copy the file **Example_Force_Over_Time.m** (see example folder) into the folder with the **.mat** files and execute the MATLAB script.
-If the same separations as in the other examples are used, three plots should pop up, each showing the x-component of the total interaction force between the slider and the substrate.
+If the same slider-substrate separations as in the other examples are used, three plots should pop up, each showing the x-component of the total interaction force between the slider and the substrate.
 The x-axis measures time in seconds, and the y-axis corresponds to force in Newtons.

 **5) Calculate the average order parameter**

 Copy the file **Example_Order_Parameter.m** (see example folder) into the folder with the simulation results.
 Run the MATLAB script.
 If everything works, the MATLAB console gives the average order parameter corresponding to the different **.mat** files.
-If the separations 6.5mm, 8.5mm, and 11.0mm of the other examples are used, the results should be roughly 1.0, 0.67, -0.97, respectively.
+If the slider-substrate separations 6.5mm, 8.5mm, and 11.0mm of the other examples are used, the results should be roughly 1.00, 0.67, -0.97, respectively.

+**6) Plot orientation over time**

+Copy the file **Example_Angle_Over_Time.m** (see example folder) into the folder with the **.mat** files and execute the example MATLAB script.
+If the same slider-substrate separations as in the other examples are used, three plots should pop up.
+Each of these plots shows the orientation angle of the magnetic moment in the middle of the slider.
+On the x-axis, the time is given in seconds.
+On the y-axis, the angles are depicted.
+Note that the angle is always folded back to the interval [0,2$\\pi$].